bakrydiarra/Lotus/README.md

 ## Site info

+ - Lotus  is built using Django full-stack framework and uses a Relational Database.
+Technologies used include HTML, CSS, Javascript, Python, and Stripe payments.

  - Lotus is an application that envourages sex-positivity amongst women.
  - It's an online sexshop that proposes high quality silicone hygiene safe adult toys.
  - The site offers a great spectrum of vibrators and entertains a luxury and playfull aesthetic touch.

+Key features include:

+ - Filters: Users can apply filters to quickly and easily find some products (Search or sort by)
+ - Bag & Stripe Checkout: Users can add multiple items to their bag and proceed to checkout with Stripe.
+See Stripe's testing card details to place an order on the website
+ - Authentication: Users can create an account to save their contact information and view their order history
+ - Reviews: Registered users can create, read, update and delete reviews
+ - Contact form: Visitors can send enquiries
+ - FAQs: Users can consult the FAQs in order to find some precise information

 ---